renns/dsprofile/README.md

     https://github.com/harrah/xsbt/wiki/

-We have tested the build with sbt 0.12.0.

 Run `sbt package` in the top-level of the project. sbt will download all the necessary Scala compiler and library jars, build the library, and package it